WillForEternity/PerClassLoRA--RA8D1/README.md

 # Temporal Hand Gesture Recognition for Embedded Systems

 A complete, end-to-end system for training and deploying a **temporal hand gesture recognition** model on a resource-constrained embedded MCU (Renesas RA8D1).
-The project features a Python GUI for data management and a high-performance C backend that implements a **Temporal Convolutional Network (TCN)** with 100% static memory allocation.
+The project features a Python GUI for data management, a high-performance C backend that implements a **Temporal Convolutional Network (TCN)** with 100% static memory allocation, and an optimized data pipeline that improves model accuracy.

 ## Project Status: COMPLETE & STABLE